 “I had absolutely no idea it would get this kind of reaction,” she told us.
 “I was just venting my frustrations to my group of followers.
 Before the tweet blew up I had very few marketers following me, but I did have some designers in my network and clearly this struck a chord with them too.”

 Although she was receiving a lot of support, Rachel has had to mute replies on the tweet because of critics accusing her of having a bad attitude or being unwilling to learn new skills.
-Before she did this though, she left some final words on the matter:
+She has since made her Twitter feed private, but not before leaving some final words on the matter:

 “I think it’s because of a lack of understanding of how digital content is created.
 Marketers now need to have a lot of digital skills like social media, running a website with a CMS, blogging, etc. and some companies expect them to also be able to create the graphics and imagery to go along with it all.
 But that’s just not how it works.
 In both my previous job roles, I’ve devised the strategy and written the content, but then I’ve worked with a designer to make sure the aesthetics accompanying my content are high quality.
 Marketing and design are two entirely different professions.”